magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ![](images/screens/v091/wordpress_internal_gateways.jpg)

 ### Create an external gateway
-If we had wanted to easily access our Wordpress instance from outside the deployment, we should have also exposed an external gateway.
+If we had wanted to easily access our Wordpress instance from a stable endpoint, we should have also exposed an external gateway.
 Oops.
 Luckily, Vamp makes it easy for us to update the running deployment.
-This means we can create a new external gateway and map it directly to the internal gateway of our running Wordpress service.
+This means that we can create a new external gateway and map it directly to the internal gateway of our running Wordpress service.

 ```
 ---
-name: wp_demo_1           # name of our gateway
+name: wp_demo_1_gateway   # name of our gateway
 port: 9050/http           # external gateway to expose
 routes:
-  wp_demo/wp/webport:     # the internal gateway exposed by the Wordpress breed
+  wp_demo_1/wp/webport:   # the internal gateway exposed by the Wordpress breed
     weight: 100%          # all traffic will be sent here
 ```
 1. Go to the GATEWAYS tab in the Vamp UI